Security concepts for Microsoft Dynamics CRM

-Microsoft Dynamics CRM gives you a security model that protects data integrity and privacy and also supports efficient data access and collaboration.
-The Microsoft Dynamics CRM security model supports recommended security best practices.
+You use the security model in Microsoft Dynamics CRM to protect the data integrity and privacy in a Microsoft Dynamics CRM organization.
+The security model also promotes efficient data access and collaboration.
 The goals of the model are as follows:

-Give users access only to the needed levels of information that are required to do their jobs.
+Grant users access that allows only the levels of information required to do their jobs.

-Categorize users and teams by role and restrict access based on those roles.
+Categorize users and teams by security role and restrict access based on those roles.

 Support data sharing so that users can be granted access to objects they do not own for a one-time collaborative effort.